MarteXcoin-documentation/Documentation/introduction/safety.rst

 Scammers may attempt to impersonate well-known community members and manipulate you into granting them access to your system or wallets.
-This is usually done via private messages on forumz, Discord or email.
+This is usually done via private messages on forum, Discord or email.
 The attacks are often targeted against masternode owners.
 If you require technical assistance, it is best to ask in a public channel/forum or go to your official `telegram group <http://t.me/martexcoin>`_.